Terriao/OpenDPC/README.md

 The Settings Panel offers a **Search Mode** selector that determines how the harness walks the rate-point ladder:

 - **Dichotomizing** *(default)* — the ternary-refinement controller described below. ~4–5 paired comparisons per sequence; the right choice for most subjective studies.
-- **Linear** — exhaustively walks every rate point from r1 to r20 in order, one comparison each. ~20 comparisons per sequence; reserved for **ground-truth calibration**, for validating the Dichotomizing controller against a full-scan reference, or for studies where the JND distribution itself (not just the threshold) is of interest.
+- **Linear** — exhaustively walks every rate point from r1 to r20 in order, one comparison each. ~20 comparisons per sequence; reserved for **ground-truth calibration**, for validating the Dichotomizing controller against a full-scan reference, or for studies where the full JND distribution (not just the threshold) is of interest.

 ### The ternary-search controller (Dichotomizing mode)

+> **Terminology note.** The "interval" walked by the controller is a **rate-point interval** along the V-PCC distortion ladder — *not* a temporal interval within the sequence.
+Every comparison shows the **full sequence** from start to end; the controller only changes *which rate point* on the ladder gets paired against the reference.

 Locating the JND boundary in a twenty-point distortion ladder by exhaustive comparison would need twenty trials per subject per sequence.
 We use a **ternary refinement** instead of a pure bisection, which is gentler on the noisy verdicts that subjective experiments inevitably produce:

 ```
-Initial interval: [r1, r20]            (whole ladder)
+Initial rate-point interval:  [r_lo, r_hi]  =  [r1, r20]
-Loop until interval has length 1:
+Loop until |r_hi - r_lo| ≤ 1:
-    candidate ← midpoint of interval
+    r_mid ← round( (r_lo + r_hi) / 2 )         the midpoint rate point on the ladder
-    show paired comparison: reference vs candidate
+    show paired comparison: reference  vs  candidate-at-r_mid (full sequence, both sides)
     wait for verdict (button unlocks after 6 s)
-    if verdict = "Similar":            -->  trim left third of interval
+    if verdict = "Similar":      r_lo ← r_lo + ⌈(r_hi - r_lo) / 3⌉
+                                 (drop the lower-rate, higher-quality third — still imperceptible there)
-    if verdict = "Different":          -->  trim right third of interval
+    if verdict = "Different":    r_hi ← r_hi - ⌈(r_hi - r_lo) / 3⌉
+                                 (drop the higher-rate, lower-quality third — threshold lies below r_mid)
-Output: lower end of the final interval = subject's JND rate point
+Output: r_lo of the final interval  =  this subject's JND rate point for this sequence
 ```

 Trimming **a third** rather than a half at each step costs a small number of extra comparisons relative to plain bisection — but the surplus dampens the noise that comes from low-confidence verdicts near the threshold, and the rate point the controller settles on lands closer to the true JND across our subject pool.
 A more aggressive halving converges faster but is brittle when the subject is uncertain on the very comparison that drives the next decision.